xzdev/ttl/README.md

 This is a daily updated file recording what Terry learns everyday.

+- 1/16/2020
+Book reading: Where the wild things are
+Terry can read the book with little help.

 - 1/15/2020
 Words: __wild, hot__
 Book reading: Where the wild things are